The Query Complexity of Local Search and Brouwer in Rounds: Introduction

+\paragraph{Local search in rounds.} Aldous' algorithm described above is highly sequential, i.e. requires many rounds of interaction with the oracle, even though its total query complexity is essentially optimal for graphs such as the Boolean hypercube and the $d$-dimensional grid~\cite{aldous1983minimization, sun2009quantum, zhang2009tight}.
 Multiple rounds of interaction can be expensive in applications.
-For example, when algorithms such as gradient descent are run on data stored in the cloud, there can be delays due to back and forth messaging across the network.
+For instance, when algorithms such as gradient descent are run on data stored in the cloud, there can be delays due to back and forth messaging across the network.
 A remedy for such delays is designing protocols with fewer rounds of communication.
-Aldous' algorithm described above is highly sequential, i.e. requires many rounds of interaction with the oracle, even though its total query complexity is essentially optimal for graphs such as the hypercube and the $d$-dimensional grid~\cite{aldous1983minimization, sun2009quantum, zhang2009tight}.

-We consider the query complexity of local search in $k$ rounds, where an algorithm asks a set of queries in each round, then receives the answers, after which it issues the set of queries for the next round.
-This setting also captures parallel computation, since it can model a central machine that issues in each round $i$ a set of queries, one to each processor, then waits for the answers before issuing the next set of parallel queries in round $i+1$.
-The question then is how many processors are needed to achieve a parallel search time of $k$, or equivalently, what is the query complexity in $k$ rounds.
+In this paper, we analyze the query complexity of local search in rounds, focusing on the case where the graph $G$ is the $d$-dimensional grid of side length $n$.
+When an algorithm has $k$ rounds of interaction with the oracle, it asks a batch of queries in each round $i$, receives the answers, and then issues the batch of queries for round $i+1$ (so, within a round, queries are not adaptive).
+The algorithm stops and outputs an answer by the end of round $k$.

-Parallel complexity is a fundamental concept, which was studied extensively for problems such as sorting, selection, finding the maximum, and sorted top-$k$~\cite{Val75,pippenger1987sorting,bollobas1988sorting,alon1986tight,wigderson1999expanders,GasarchGK03,BravermanMW16,BravermanMP19,Cohen-AddadMM20}.
-An overview on parallel sorting algorithms is given in the book by Akl~\cite{Akl_book}.
-Nemirovski~\cite{NEMIROVSKI} considered the parallel complexity of optimization, which was analyzed for submodular functions in~\cite{BalkanskiS18}.
-Bubeck and Mikulincer~\cite{DBLP:conf/colt/BubeckM20} studied algorithms with few rounds (aka low depth) for the problem of computing stationary points.
+\paragraph{Examples.} To illustrate our model, we describe an analogy to the classical optimization problem of linear regression with mean squared error (MSE) loss.
+Given a data set of $m$ labeled examples $\{(\vec{a}_i,b_i)\}_{i=1}^{m}\subseteq\mathbb{R}^{d}\times\mathbb{R}$, linear regression aims to find a vector $\vec{x}\in\mathbb{R}^{d}$ of regression coefficients that minimize the loss function:

+While the ideal coefficients exist in a continuous space ($\mathbb{R}^d$), any practical optimization algorithm operates by taking discrete steps within a bounded region, iteratively updating an estimate $\vec{x}_{\text{old}}$ to a new one, $\vec{x}_{\text{new}}$.
+To formally study the complexity of such a search, we can abstract this process by modeling the search space as a discrete grid.
+We consider a bounded region of potential coefficients, such as $[-B,B]^d$ for some $B > 0$, and discretize it into the grid $[n]^d$.
+Each {vertex} $\vec{x}\in[n]^d$ corresponds to a candidate vector of regression coefficients. {Querying} a vertex $\vec{x}$ returns its MSE loss, $f(\vec{x}) = L(\vec{x})$.
+The {neighborhood} of a vertex $\vec{x}$ consists of all adjacent grid points, representing the smallest possible adjustments to a single regression coefficient.